Welcome to EM Academy!

 All Grades

-Is your backpack, locker, bedroom and computer a disaster, making it hard to find things?
+Is your backpack, bedroom or Google Drive a disaster, making it hard to find things?
 Are you a procrastinator?
 Do you get stressed about school?
 You are not alone!
 Many students do not possess the skills – yet – to be able showcase their full potential.
-Let’s change that!
-This elective teaches the executive function skills you need to reduce academic stress and build better work habits, processes, and routines.
-By the end of this elective, you will have learned practical, personalized strategies to help you manage all aspects of your education and life including: getting organized (physical and online), managing and tracking short and long-term assignments, using a calendar effectively to plan and manage time, limiting procrastination, and increasing and maintaining focus.
-With these skills in-hand, you will manage school with a greater sense of control and confidence!
+This elective will help you explore and understand the executive function skills you need to reduce academic stress and build better work habits, processes, and routines.
+We will reflect on various aspects of your education and life including getting organized (physical and online), using a calendar effectively to plan and manage time, limiting procrastination, and increasing and maintaining focus, and we will discuss strategies that can help strengthen those skills.
+As we learn and explore together, we will add practical strategies and checklists that resonate with you to a Google Drive folder that you can reference once school is back in session.
+With a better understanding of these skills and with tools at the ready in your Executive Function Google Drive folder, you will enter the school year with a greater sense of control and confidence!